Do you need inventory in Thrive to reflect on your POS or e-commerce integration? If so, please continue!

 This can also sync products and inventory between your point of sale and e-commerce integration under one location.

 This means whether you sell a product in your store via the point of sale OR on your website via the e-commerce integration, the sale will deduct available quantities from the same inventory.
-The deduction in inventory would reflect in both the POS and the e-comm platform.
+The deduction in inventory would be reflected in both the POS and the e-comm platform.
 This is because both the e-commerce integration and traditional point of sale are linked to the same location, and will appear together.

 NOTE: Please make sure product and quantity syncing are ON for the integration you are exporting to.